These heavy work ideas for small spaces can help kids demonstrate calmer behavior and more coordinated, organized movement.

 - Digging in a tactile bin of wet sand or Kinetic Sand

-- Writing on and then wiping off or erasing a dry erase board
+- Writing on and then wiping off or erasing dry erase boards or dry erase pouches

 - Pushing feet against resistance band tied to the legs of a desk